J-Hill22/Team_Wombats-SQA2023-AUBURN/REPO.md

 - Lessons Learned: I understand the value of fuzzing, and how to apply it to methods

 ## Connor Wyatt
-- Worked on deliverable
+- Worked on deliverable 4.b. and checked deliverable 4.c.
-- Implemented
+- Implemented fuzzing actions that are automatically performed by Github Actions.
-- Lessons Learned:
+-   Also confirmed validity of fuzzing and logging methods.
+- Lessons Learned: While having methods for improving the quality of our code is important, the implementation of this code into our workflow is also integral.
+Utilzing Continuous Integration via Github Actions, the chances of invalid or erroneous code getting onto the repository (and thus becoming harder to remove over time) drastically decreases.